Skip to main content

 Security

-• Scopes are shown before you authorize — pre.dev requests the minimum required
+• Scopes are shown on the consent screen before you authorize — pre.dev requests the minimum required

 • You can disconnect any connector from the Integrations page and all active tokens are revoked